joshuamotoaki/confir-med/README.md

 By Joshua Lau, Ansh Desai, Ella Myslo, and Joshua Cheuk.

-ConfirMed is a comprehensive medication management platform that helps patients safely identify and track their medications while maintaining clear communication with healthcare providers.
-Using advanced machine learning for pill recognition and an intuitive user interface, ConfirMed makes medication management more reliable and stress-free.
+`ConfirMed` is a comprehensive medication management platform that helps patients safely identify and track their medications while maintaining clear communication with healthcare providers.
+Using advanced machine learning for pill recognition and an intuitive user interface, `ConfirMed` makes medication management more reliable and stress-free.

 ## Repository Structure

 The repository is a mono-repo containing the source code for the web application, API service, and mobile app.
+Additionally, the backend is provided by Supabase -- a cloud PostgreSQL database with a REST API and easy authentication.

 ```
 confirMed/